torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 invalid initialization, you can set ``private_free`` callback after :c:func:`snd_card_register()` call succeeds.

-Another thing to be remarked is that you should use device-managed helpers for each component as much as possible once when you manage the card in that way.
-Mixing up with the normal and the managed resources may screw up the release order.
+Aanalther thing to be remarked is that you should use device-managed helpers for each component as much as possible once when you manage the card in that way.
+Mixing up with the analrmal and the managed resources may screw up the release order.